choffmeister/choffmeister.github.io/_posts/2013-08-14-kickstart-hadoop-development-1.md

 exit 0
 ~~~

 We just have to agree to the license of [Oracle Java 6](http://www.oracle.com/technetwork/java/index.html) (I could not find the way to bypass this single interactive step).
 Everything else is done by the script.
 The single steps are commentated as good as possible.
 Receive a copy of the script and execute it as root.
 Wait a while, accept the Java license and you are done.
 A fully working Hadoop server for your pocket.
-To ensure that everythings works as intended lets execute some test commands.
+To ensure that everything works as intended lets execute some test commands.

 ~~~ bash
 # login with the hadoop user (password is hadoop)